brentkirkland/svg-xml-to-react-art/README.md

 # svg-xml-to-react-art
 Convert SVG XML code to React Art javascript code.
+Built with React, React Art, and Flux.

 ## How To Convert
 1. Save Illustrator file as an SVG.